-- 63. A line of ECJ case law had gradually established that EU citizens of one country had the right to travel to other EU states to receive medical treatment and that the patient should not have to pay.
+- 90. A line of ECJ case law had gradually established that EU citizens of one country had the right to travel to other EU states to receive medical treatment and that the patient should not have to pay.
 The circumstances surrounding reimbursement of medical costs incurred overseas remained unclear.
-Some answers were provided by the ECJ in the 2006 case of Yvonne Watts v Bedford Primary Care Trust.
+Some answers were provided by the ECJ in the 2006 case of Yvonne Watts v Bedford Primary Care Trust101.
 A British NHS patient had gone to France for a hip replacement because of the long waiting list at her local health authority.
 At home she was refused reimbursement of her costs.
 The ECJ considered that the Treaty on freedom to provide services included this particular set of circumstances and held that a national waiting list could not be used to justify withholding rights to cross-border treatment.
 It also settled the question of whether cross-border rights applied only between insurance-based systems as some had previously maintained.
-The court held that taxpayer-funded systems such as the NHS were also subject to these rights. - 64.
-Following this case the Directive 2011/24/EU of the European Parliament and of the Council on patients' rights in cross-border health care was issued and implemented in Scotland by The National Health Service (Cross-border Health Care) (Scotland) Regulations 2013.
-These were amended in 2015 to facilitate recognition of medical prescriptions between member states.
-The National Health Service (Cross-border Health Care) (Scotland) Regulations 2013 provide for reimbursement of costs of health care in another EEA country to which the patient has specifically travelled for the purpose of receiving that treatment.
+The court held that taxpayer-funded systems such as the NHS were also subject to these rights. - 91.
+Following this case the Directive 2011/24/EU102 of the European Parliament and of the Council on patients' rights in cross-border health care was issued and implemented in Scotland by The National Health Service (Cross-border Health Care) (Scotland) Regulations 2013.
+These were amended in 2015 to facilitate recognition of medical prescriptions between member states.103 The National Health Service (Cross-border Health Care) (Scotland) Regulations 2013 provide for reimbursement of costs of health care in another EEA country to which the patient has specifically travelled for the purpose of receiving that treatment.
 The entitlement is to private or state health care.
 Reimbursement is up to the level of the costs which would otherwise have been borne by the home country.
 Importantly, reimbursement is only for treatment which is the same or equivalent to treatment to which the patient would have been entitled at home.
-This rules out some treatments, for example, proton beam therapy, available in Europe for a wider range of conditions than in the UK.
+This rules out some treatments, for example, proton beam therapy, available in Europe for a wider range of conditions than in the UK. - 92.
+Prior authorisation from the home health board is required if an overnight stay in hospital or the use of highly specialised equipment is involved or in cases of particularly high risk.
+The health board

-Yvonne Watts v Bedford Primary Care Trust C-372/04
+101 Yvonne Watts v Bedford Primary Care Trust C-372/04